motttey/motttey/README.md

 I'm Insered in Data Visualization, Visual Analytics and Creativity Support Systems.

-I'm curretly working on development of Data-Intensive Applications for Web media service.
+I'm curretly working on front-end development of media-service.

 **Languages**: